dillesca/freeze-fest/README.md

 1. Branch from `main` for every feature (`git checkout main && git pull && git checkout -b feature/foo`).
 2. Open a pull request targeting `main` and keep pushing to the feature branch until CI is green and the review is approved (`ready-for-prod` label still gates the PR).
-3. After approval, run the **Promote To Develop** workflow from the Actions tab and set `source_branch` to your feature branch.
-The workflow merges that branch into `develop`, which in turn triggers the normal CI run and the automatic dev deployment.
+3. Run the **Promote To Develop** workflow (Actions tab) after approval to keep `develop` current.
+This branch is our staging ground but does not deploy anywhere automatically.
-4. Once the dev environment is validated, trigger the **Promote To Main** workflow (source defaults to `develop`).
-That merge keeps `main` up to date, after which you can redeploy Cloud Run from the new revision.
+4. Merge `develop` into `main` via the **Promote To Main** workflow once the change is validated.
+The `main` branch is the source of truth for production, and each merge should be followed by a Cloud Run deploy (`gcloud run deploy` using the commands below).
 5. Delete the feature branch after promotion to keep history tidy.

 ## Deployment (Cloud Run)

-Build and push the container image to Artifact Registry, then deploy:
+`main` represents the version currently deployed to Google Cloud.
+After merging into `main`, build and push the container image to Artifact Registry, then deploy:

 ```bash
 gcloud builds submit --tag us-west1-docker.pkg.dev/<PROJECT_ID>/freeze-fest/freeze-fest:latest